MahnoorAsghar/MahnoorAsghar.github.io/_posts/2021-12-15-Introduction.md

 categories: ["Outreachy"]
 ---

-<h3>Introducting me</h3>
+<h3>Introducing me</h3>
-I am Mahnoor Asghar, a software engineer who graduated from NUST, Pakistan.
+I am Mahnoor Asghar, a software engineer who graduated from National University of Sciences and Technology (NUST), Pakistan.
 I have been accepted into the Outreachy program for the December 2021 - March 2022 round, and I will be using this blog to share my journey :) Welcome aboard!
 My hobbies tend to change with time but I always enjoy reading books, be it classic or dystopian.
 It helps me unwind after a long day, and learn more in general.
 Other than that, an occasional movie or TV show, and a tea with friends is my idea of an evening well spent.
 I value integrity and reliability in people, and try to apply these principles practically myself as well.
 Dependability and trustworthiness are very important to me, be it in a personal context or professional.